Application deadline: Monday, November 1, 2021

-1. Outline clearly and in detail how a fellowship through the CHS will enable the proposed research and lead to its completion;
+1. Outline clearly and in detail how a fellowship at the CHS will enable the proposed research and lead to its completion;

-2. Show how the outcomes of the project will promote further inquiry and engagement in the fellow’s immediate field, in classical studies, and in the humanities in general;
+2. Show how the project will contribute to research and promote further inquiry and engagement in classical studies and in the humanities in general;

 As part of the application process, applicants will upload four documents in PDF format:

-1. A detailed, but brief research proposal of no more than 1,000 words.
+1. A detailed research proposal of no more than 1,000 words.
 Bibliographies and references do not count toward the word limit.

-2. A curriculum vitae documenting qualifications to conduct the proposed research, for example, through recent publications and presentations.
+2. A curriculum vitae documenting qualifications to conduct the proposed research.

 4. Proof of citizenship or permanent residence in Cyprus or Greece (e.g. scan of a government-issued ID or passport).
 Documents in Greek will be accepted.

 Applicants will also provide the names and contact information for three references.
-Applicants are advised to confirm the availability of their references in advance.
-The CHS application system will solicit letters from references only after an applicant has submitted an application.
+Applicants should confirm the availability of their referees in advance.
+The CHS application system will solicit letters from referees only after an applicant has submitted an application.

 Please note that applicants may not write reference letters for other applicants.
-Additionally, members of the selection committee, namely the senior fellows and the CHS faculty director, may not write reference letters.
+Additionally, members of the selection committee, namely the Senior Fellows and the CHS Director, as well as members of the CHS Greece Board of Directors may not write reference letters.

 Applicants with questions should contact the Fellowships Program Manager at email@example.com.